bryn9696/dogsApp/README.md

+This is an Android app written in Java to simply display dog breeds and their characters.
 The application can be run on an Android device set up.

 Ensure that the Android SDK is installed on your system.
 The SDK provides the necessary tools and libraries for developing Android apps.